yangzhangpsy/PsyCalibrator/README.md

         >> gammaMeasure_APL(deviceType,[],[],[],Gamma.gammaTable);

-where deviceType refers to the type of test device: 1 for Spyder5 and 2 for SpyderX.
+where deviceType refers to the type of test device: 1 for `Spyder5` and 2 for `SpyderX`.
 The procedure is the same as in Steps 5.2 to 5.7 above.
 Finally, the results are saved to the file “Gamma_verification.mat” (Figure 17).
 Linearity is visualized with a figure showing the relation between RGB and luminance (from the variable xyY in Gamma_verification.mat; Figure 18).
 For color channel calibration, use:

         >> gammaMeasure_APL(deviceType,[],[],[], Gamma.gammaTable,[],[],2);
 ;